CtrHellenicStudies/AHCIP_data-migration/README.md

 #AHCIP_data-migration#

 **Summary**:  Converting source data for CHS "A Homer Commentary in Progress" (AHCIP) from streaming format to tabular format suitable for use in a CITE Collection.

   Source data (in the "streaming format" documented below) is first flattened to a simple `csv` file.
 The simple `csv` file is then expanded with a citable URN for each comment, and modified by reformatting references to passages commented on as CTS URNs.

+  The CSV files will be imported into the AHCIP editing system.

 ## Contents of this repository ##

+- `src_docx` : Microsoft Word files -- these were created by research
+    assistants (Anita, Ian, etc.) in the "Streaming Format" documented below.

-- `src`: plain text files in "streaming format" documented below
+- `src_txt`: Plain text files in "Streaming Format" documented below, converted from the Microsoft Word files in src_docx.

-- `csv`: conversion of plain-text files to tabular `csv` format.
-These files are generated using scripts/streamToTab.groovy
+- `csv`: CSV files converted from the plain text files in src_txt.
+These files are generated using the Groovy script in scripts/streamToTab.groovy.

-- `cite`: conversion of simple `csv` files to citable collection.
-Inconsistently formatted references to texts are converted to CTS URNs, and each individual comment is assigned a unique URN value in the `urn:cts:dmk` namespace.
-These files were generated using ex/vim with a set of regular expressions
+- `cite`: CSV files with references made citable from the CSV files in csv.
+Inconsistently formatted references to texts are converted to CTS URNs, and each individual comment is assigned a unique URN value in the `urn:cts:ahcip` namespace.
+These files were generated using the script in mrbtp (ex regular expressions).

-- `regexen`: text files with Ryan Baumann's notes on regular expressions he used to convert the varied forms of notation he found in the source files into CTS URNs.
+- `regexen`: Text files with Ryan Baumann's notes on regular expressions he used to convert the varied forms of notation he found in the source files into CTS URNs.

-- `scripts`:  a script in groovy that converts plain-text source files in streaming format to simple `csv` format for commentary on references to the *Iliad*,  *Odyssey* or *Homeric Hymns*.
+- `scripts`: A script in Groovy that converts plain-text source files in streaming format to simple `csv` format for commentary on references to the *Iliad*,  *Odyssey* or *Homeric Hymns*.

+- `mrbtp`: \[Modified Ryan Baumann Transform Process\] A Bash script with a set of ex files, automating Ryan's process.

-- `test`: Various tests scripts to verify the correctness of scripts and tools
+- `test`: Various test scripts to verify the correctness of scripts and tools.

+- `documentation`: Documentation of the input to the AHCIP editing system.

 ## Input: streaming format ##